Scan to download

 DigiFT, a decentralized digital asset exchange focused on asset-backed tokens (STO), announced the successful completion of $10.5 million in Pre-A round financing.
 This round was led by Shengda Group, with participation from HashKey Capital, Hash Global, Xin Enterprise Pte.
 Ltd., and Beituo Capital.

-It is reported that DigiFT was founded in 2020 by Zhang Zhihao, former CEO of Greater China at China Merchants Bank, and former vice presidents of Citibank and Standard Chartered Bank in China.
+It is reported that DigiFT was founded in 2020 by Zhang Zhihao, former CEO of China for China Merchants Bank, and former vice presidents of Citibank and Standard Chartered Bank in China.
 Its management team has extensive experience in traditional financial institutions and fintech.
-DigiFT's vision is to integrate the advantages of centralized and decentralized finance and is currently the only decentralized exchange to enter the Monetary Authority of Singapore (MAS) fintech regulatory sandbox.
+DigiFT's vision is to integrate the advantages of centralized and decentralized finance and is currently the only decentralized exchange that has entered the Monetary Authority of Singapore (MAS) fintech regulatory sandbox.

-DigiFT provides compliant decentralized financial solutions on the Ethereum public chain, deploying automated market maker (AMM) mechanisms to facilitate secondary market trading liquidity for security tokens backed by financial assets such as bonds and equities.
+DigiFT provides compliant decentralized financial solutions on the Ethereum public chain, deploying an automated market maker (AMM) mechanism to facilitate secondary market trading liquidity of security tokens backed by financial assets such as bonds and equities.
 (Source link)

-1. Metaverse gaming platform Avalon completes $13 million financing, led by Bitkraft Ventures and Hashed
+1. Metaverse gaming platform Avalon completes $13 million financing, led by Hashed and others

 Metaverse gaming platform Avalon Corp completed $13 million in financing, led by Bitkraft Ventures, Hashed, Delphi Digital, and Mechanism Capital, with participation from Coinbase Ventures, Yield Guild Games, Merit Circle, Avocado Guild, and Morning Star Ventures.

-It is reported that Avalon Corp, headquartered in Florida, aims to build an interoperable digital world through game engines and blockchain technology, addressing issues such as real-time interaction and scalability.
+It is reported that Avalon Corp, headquartered in Florida, will build an interoperable digital world through game engines and blockchain technology, addressing issues such as real-time interaction and scalability.
 (Source link)

-2. GameFi platform BEBO LAB completes $2.3 million financing, set to open BEBO NFT minting on March 17
+2. GameFi platform BEBO LAB completes $2.3 million financing, will open BEBO NFT minting on March 17

-It is reported that BEBO LAB aims to enhance the social interactivity of gaming, and the team has received funding support from institutions in Silicon Valley and Singapore, with team members from Tencent, Apple, and Riot Inc. (LOL).
+It is reported that BEBO LAB aims to enhance social interaction in gaming, and the team has received funding support from institutions in Silicon Valley and Singapore, with team members from Tencent, Apple, and Riot Inc. (LOL).
 (Source link)

 1. NFT financial protocol Insrt completes $2.2 million financing, led by Hashkey Capital and Infinite Capital

-Lauris Zvirbulis, co-founder and CEO of Insrt Labs, stated that the funding was achieved through a Simple Agreement for Future Tokens (SAFT).
-Insrt Finance is currently built on Ethereum and plans to support other blockchains in the future.
-Insrt plans to launch omnichain ShardVaults in the next two months and hopes to collaborate with Polygon.
+Insrt Labs co-founder and CEO Lauris Zvirbulis stated that this funding was achieved through a Simple Agreement for Future Tokens (SAFT).
+Insrt Finance is currently built on Ethereum and plans to support other blockchains in the future, with plans to launch omnichain ShardVaults in the next two months and hopes to collaborate with Polygon.
 The Insrt token is expected to launch in the third quarter of this year.
 (The Block)

 2. Near ecosystem NFT platform Few and Far completes $10.5 million financing, led by Pantera Capital